sveltejs/kit/documentation/docs/30-advanced/30-link-options.md

 </form>
 ```

 ...will cause the currently focused element to retain focus after navigation.
-In general, avoid using this attribute on links, since screen reader and other assistive technology users often expect focus to be moved after a navigation.
+In general, avoid using this attribute on links, since the focused element would be the `<a>` tag (and not a previously focused element) and screen reader and other assistive technology users often expect focus to be moved after a navigation.
 You should also only use this attribute on elements that still exist after navigation.
 If the element no longer exists, the user's focus will be lost, making for a confusing experience for assistive technology users.

 ## data-sveltekit-noscroll